Mea culpa, sort of

 Clear as mud?

 Bottom line is that, if the municipalities had more leeway in applying different residential, non-residential, and heavy industrial tax rates, municipalities would at least have the option of rendering assessment increases revenue neutral.
+And we wouldn’t see residential taxpayers paying more and more into the tax pool relative to what non-residential and heavy industrial concerns are paying.

-As it is, they do not have that full flexibility, which means that increased assessments are by mathematics alone going to result in increased tax revenues to municipal coffers.
 In the absence of something like direct tax rebates of some sort (which I’m uncertain would even be allowed), that money is not coming back to the beleaguered New Brunswick citizen-taxpayer in any direct way, who can only hope that the municipality is spending the unbudgeted windfall wisely.

 Exemplars throughout Canada